anayrat/blog/content/post/draft/2018-04-01-Evolutions-Postgres-Fortes-Volumetries.en.md

 not mature enough to be integrated.
 Others are still in the state of discussion or demonstration.

-Note that some features can be removed after the feature freeze if the developers consider that they are not stable or their the implementation must be revised.
+Note that some features might be removed after the feature freeze if the developers consider that they are not stable enough or that their implementation must be changed.

 Luckily, the developers of the various companies that contribute to the development of Postgres, communicate about their roadmap.
 This gives an overview of the trends